History of Game of Thrones in Timeline

 June 28, 2016: Game of Thrones: Season Six Ratings

-On August 31, 2016, filming for the seven episodes of season seven of Game of Thrones began at Titanic Studios in Belfast, as well as in Iceland, Northern Ireland, and Spain.
+On August 31, 2016, filming for the seven episodes of season seven of Game of Thrones began at Titanic Studios in Belfast, with additional filming in Iceland, Northern Ireland, and Spain.

 On November 15, 2016, Blu-ray and DVD versions of the sixth season were released.

-In 2016, Empire placed Game of Thrones seventh on their list of "The 50 best TV shows ever", and Rolling Stone named it the twelfth "greatest TV Show of all time".
+In 2016, Game of Thrones was placed seventh on Empire's "The 50 best TV shows ever" and twelfth on Rolling Stone's "greatest TV Show of all time" lists.

 2016: Outstanding Drama Series Emmy Award

-In 2016, Game of Thrones received the Primetime Emmy Award for Outstanding Drama Series.
+In 2016, Game of Thrones won the Primetime Emmy Award for Outstanding Drama Series for the second consecutive year.

-In 2016, researchers published a paper analyzing emotional sentiment in online public discourse related to Game of Thrones' fourth season storyline.
-Also in 2016, The Mathematical Association of America published a journal that applied network science to create a social network for the show's characters and their relationships.
+In 2016, researchers published a paper analyzing emotional sentiment in online discourse during season four.
+The Mathematical Association of America also published a journal applying network science to the show's characters and relationships.

-Filming for season seven of Game of Thrones continued until the end of February 2017 to ensure winter weather in some European locations was captured.
+Filming for Season 7 of Game of Thrones continued until the end of February 2017 to ensure appropriate winter weather in certain European locations.

-February 2017: The Game of Thrones Live Concert Experience Begins
+February 2017: Launch of The Game of Thrones Live Concert Experience

-In February 2017, the Game of Thrones Live Concert Experience, a North American orchestral tour performing the series' soundtrack with composer Ramin Djawadi, commenced and continued until April 2017.
+In February 2017, The Game of Thrones Live Concert Experience, an orchestral tour with composer Ramin Djawadi, began in North America.

-April 2017: The Game of Thrones Live Concert Experience Concludes
+April 2017: Conclusion of The Game of Thrones Live Concert Experience's First Leg

-In April 2017, The Game of Thrones Live Concert Experience, a North American orchestral tour performing the series' soundtrack with composer Ramin Djawadi, concluded, having begun in February 2017.
+In April 2017, The Game of Thrones Live Concert Experience concluded its North American tour.

-May 2017: HBO Commissions Development of Five Game of Thrones Successor Series
+May 2017: HBO Commissions Five Game of Thrones Successor Series

-In May 2017, HBO commissioned Max Borenstein, Jane Goldman, Brian Helgeland, Carly Wray, and Bryan Cogman to develop five individual Game of Thrones successor series, working individually with George R. R. Martin.
+In May 2017, HBO commissioned Max Borenstein, Jane Goldman, Brian Helgeland, Carly Wray, and Bryan Cogman to develop five individual Game of Thrones successor series with George R. R. Martin.

 August 29, 2017: Game of Thrones: Season Seven Ratings